 submenu, or by right-clicking the project name in the Project Bar.

 This runs the current layout in a special debug mode.
-The debugger is a special development tool which helps you inspect the state of the game (such as the value of expressions and variables).
+The debugger is a special development tool which helps you inspect the state of the project (such as the value of expressions and variables).
 It also provides diagnostic tools such as advancing the game frame-by-frame, changing values, destroying objects, setting breakpoints in events, and more.
-This can bring invaluable insight to how your game is working, particularly if you run in to a problem.
+This can bring invaluable insight to how your project is working, particularly if you run in to a problem.
 For more information see the manual section on the Debugger.

-This simply starts a preview from the first layout in the project.
+This starts a preview from the first layout in the project.
 This is either the first layout that appears in the Project Bar, or whichever layout is set in the First layout project property.

 Paid plans only This allows you to preview your project on a different device.
 It is also useful for testing different browsers on the same device.
 Starting a Remote Preview does not actually directly run your game.
 It will open a dialog that provides a special URL you can use to load the game, or a QR code to scan.
-All you need to do is open the URL on another browser or device, or share the URL with someone else, or scan the QR code, and the game will start to load and run in the browser.
-The game is loaded directly from your device using a peer-to-peer connection; it is not uploaded anywhere else, but is still accessible from anywhere on the Internet.
+All you need to do is open the URL on another browser or device, or share the URL with someone else, or scan the QR code, and the project will start to load and run in the browser.
+The project is loaded directly from your device using a peer-to-peer connection; it is not uploaded anywhere else, but is still accessible from anywhere on the Internet.
 The game is no longer available from the provided URL as soon as you close the Remote Preview dialog.
 You can open the Remote Preview dialog to its own window to help keep it out of the way, by right-clicking on its caption and selecting .

 Like with a normal preview, you can update a remote preview by selecting the Remote preview option again.
 This updates the version of the project available at the same URL.
 Existing clients will be notified of an update and will see the update if they manually reload.
 Alternatively clicking the Reload all button will force all clients to reload.